philippelt/netatmo-api-python/usage.md

         {
             "CLIENT_ID" : "`xxx",
             "CLIENT_SECRET" : "xxx",
-            "USERNAME" : "xxx",
-            "PASSWORD" : "xxx"
+            "REFRESH_TOKEN" : "xxx"
         }
         $

  3. Some or all values can be overriden by environment variables.
 This is the easiest method if your are packaging your application with Docker.
 It also allow you to do some testing with other accounts without touching your current ~/.netatmo.credentials file

-        $ export USERNAME=newUsername
-        $ export PASSWORD=password
+        $ export REFRESH_TOKEN="yyy"
         $ python3 MyCodeUsingLnetatmo.py
         ...

-    **Note to windows users:**
-      >  If you are running on Windows platform, take care to the **USERNAME** environment variable that is automatically set with the windows login user name.
-This is likely to conflict with the user name you are using for your Netatmo account and will result in an unexpected authentication failure.
-In such case, take care to "unset" the default **USERNAME** env variable before running your code (or set it with your actual Netatmo account ID).

  4. Some or all values can be overriden by explicit call to initializer of ClientAuth class

-        # Example: USERNAME and PASSWORD supposed to be defined by one of the previous methods
+        # Example: REFRESH_TOKEN supposed to be defined by one of the previous methods
         authData = lnetatmo.ClientAuth( clientId="netatmo-client-id",
                                         clientSecret="secret" )